TobiasWallner/Fiber/README.md

 - Add all .cpp files from `embed/*` to your project.
 - Include `/embed/` to your include path.
-- Start using #include <embed/xxx.hpp> and you're good to go.
+- Start using `#include <embed/xxx.hpp>` and you're good to go.

+Please refere to your IDE vendor on how to include libraries.

 ❗ But seriously, you should try [CMake](https://cmake.org/).
-It's awesome.
+It automates libraries for C++.

 ## 📜 Licensing